Learn About Diverse Cultures & Histories on Indigenous Peoples’ Day

 The Akwesasne Library and Cultural Center is a public library and museum that serves the people of Akwesasne, the surrounding communities and the visiting public by providing access to educational and cultural resources.
 Located in the heart of Akwesasne, the center provides a positive space for educational purposes and is one of the cultural hubs of the community.

-The Six Nations Indian Museum
+The Six Nations Iroquois Cultural Center

 The Seneca Art & Culture Center